 You Will Spend Hours at Sea Every Day

-This seems like a pretty obvious point for anyone looking at Greece sailing tours, but I still think it needs to be said that you will spend at least half of your day on the boat.
+This seems like a pretty obvious point for anyone looking at sailing in Greece, but I still think it needs to be said that you will spend at least half of your day on the boat.
 We normally left around 8:30am, sailed for a couple of hours, had 2 hours or so for a swim and lunch stop, then sailed another 1-2 hours until we reached the next island (somewhere between 2pm-4pm depending on the day and the distance).

 You Will get Wet and Probably Sun Burnt